CompuTec/computec-docs/docs/pdc/user-guide/task-activities/downtime.md

 # Downtime

-Downtime is a period of a break in work, brought on by accident e.g. power cut.
-Downtime can be registered through CompuTec PDC.
+Downtime refers to a temporary break in work caused by unforeseen circumstances, such as power outages or equipment failures.
+Properly tracking and managing downtime is essential for maintaining operational efficiency and minimizing disruptions.
+CompuTec PDC offers a straightforward method to register and monitor downtime effectively.

+---

 ## Downtime related settings